liscovich/functional-specs/popper_functional_specifications.md

 - Parameters: Same information from the Create Trial form.
 These parameters are not editable on this page.
 - Replicate Trial: Brings the user to the Experiment Summary page and populates the <a href="#RSCreate_Trial_ES">Create Trial Form</a>

-- **Replicate:** Link to the Create Trial page, with all fields already filled in.
-The user can replicate the trial or change parameters.

 ##5. <a name="RSTrial_Summary_S"></a>Subjects

 <a href="https://github.com/liscovich/functional-specs/blob/master/wireframes/researcher_site/trial_summary_subjects.png?raw=true" target="_blank"><img src="https://github.com/liscovich/functional-specs/blob/master/wireframes/researcher_site/trial_summary_subjects.png?raw=true" width="100%"></a>